-10 Fun Things to do in Sal, Cape Verde
+The 10 Best Things to do in Sal, Cape Verde In 2022

 A question we see come up again and again is about things to do in Sal, Cape Verde.
 There doesn’t seem to be a huge amount of information out there.

-Sal in Cape Verde is an amazing destination, and relatively undiscovered, so we thought we’d give you a little idea of what to expect, and some of the great things to do there.
+Sal in Cape Verde is an amazing destination, and relatively undiscovered, so we thought we’d give you a little idea of what to expect and some information on the best things to do Sal Cape Verde.

 The thing is, the Cape Verde islands are small and there’s actually not a great deal going on there, but that’s part of the charm.
 The Cape Verde islands are very laid back and mass tourism has not yet taken hold.